NollKollTroll/fuzix_glue/README.md

-# fuzix_glue
+# Overview

-The code needed on a physical PZ1 to run Fuzix.
+This is the code needed on the Teensy 4.1 to run Fuzix.

+## Version info

+First working release.

+## License

+The source code is licensed under Creative Commons CC0 1.0 Universal.